The-Marcy-Lab-School-Assignments/swe-sr-6-2-Nakuziri/README.md

 Recursion is one of the most confusing concepts to wrap your head around when it comes to algorithms, so let's go over a simple way to understand it.

+**Recursion:** The act of a function calling itself, recursion is used to solve problems that contain smaller sub-problems.
+A recursive function can receive two inputs: a base case (ends recursion) or a recursive case (resumes recursion).

-Essentially, recursion is the concept of calling a function within itself to work through an iteration until a condition is met.
+**Essentially**, recursion is the concept of calling a function within itself to work through an iteration until a condition is met.
 The condition we are aiming for is called a **base case**.
 It is essentially a more **efficient** way to do the same task over and over again as opposed to iteration.

 Recursion is best used when a problem can be broken down into smaller versions of the **same problem/action**.
 For example: